milesfking/atp-tennis-prizepicks-model/README.md

 ## Pre-processing

 The cleaned dataset still includes a number of variables that will not be included in our model.
 To make our dataset ready for modeling, we began by select only significant variables, removing metadata (such as a player's name and country) in the process.
-The process for obtaining a dataset suitable for modeling also included converting categorical variables (`surface`, `binned_age`, and  `opp_binned_age`) to dummy variables.
+The process for obtaining a dataset suitable for modeling also included converting categorical variables (like `surface`) to dummy variables.

+## Model Evaluation

+The cleaned data was split into a trainning set and a test set, and the 4 various models were fit to the training data.
+Success was evaluated by the mean-squared-error, mean-absolute-error, and R-squared values of the 4 models.
+In reality, mean-absolute-error is probably more important than mean-squared-error, as predictions that are "really wrong" aren't any worse in PrizePicks than predictions that are "slightly wrong."
+It was clear that the random forest model performed the best on the data, with the lowest errors and highest R-squared among the data.